Dosage form: tablet, extended release

-Glipizide Extended-Release Tablets, 2.5 mg are light orange, round, biconvex film-coated tablets imprinted with 'A' on one side with black ink.
+Glipizide Extended-Release Tablets, 2.5 mg are white to off-white, round, biconvex film-coated tablets imprinted with ‘A’ on one side with black ink.

-Glipizide Extended-Release Tablets, 5 mg are orange, round, biconvex film-coated tablets imprinted with 'B' on one side with black ink.
+Glipizide Extended-Release Tablets, 5 mg are white to off-white, round, biconvex film-coated tablets imprinted with ‘B’ on one side with black ink.

 Recommended Storage: The tablets should be protected from moisture and humidity.
 Store at 20° to 25°C (68° to 77°F) [see USP Controlled Room Temperature].

 Advise the patient to read the FDA-approved patient labeling (Patient Information).

 Inform patients of the potential adverse reactions of glipizide extended-release tablets including hypoglycemia.
 Explain the risks of hypoglycemia, its symptoms and treatment, and conditions that predispose to its development to patients and responsible family members.
 Also inform patients about the importance of adhering to dietary instructions, of a regular exercise program, and of regular testing of glycemic control.